ammportal/cv4tw/CUSTOMIZE.md

 Setup your custom styles
 ========================

-CV4TW is designed to be highly customizable.
+CVAMM is designed to be highly customizable.
 To change a style, add this line after `\usetheme` statment:
 ```latex
 \setmystyle[<style>]{<content>}
 ```